Court of appeal (France)

-French territories currently contain 36 courts of appeal, of which six are overseas, and a tribunal supérieur d'appel on Saint-Pierre-et-Miquelon.
+French territories currently contain 36 courts of appeal, six of which are overseas, and a tribunal supérieur d'appel on Saint-Pierre-et-Miquelon.

 In France itself, each court governs several départements or similar territories, generally two to four.
 The courts are often established in the same cities as the former Parlements, the court jurisdictions of the Ancien Régime.

 History

-These jurisdictions were created under the name of tribunal d'appel (appeal tribunal) by the loi du 27 ventôse an VIII (law of March 18, 1800), which put an end to the "appel circulaire" which had been put in place in 1790.
+These courts were created under the name of tribunal d'appel (appeal tribunal) by the loi du 27 ventôse an VIII (law of March 18, 1800), which put an end to the "appel circulaire" which had been put in place in 1790.

 The "appeal tribunals" became "courts of appeal" through the sénatus-consulte of 28 floréal an XII (May 18, 1804) and took the name "imperial courts" in 1810.
 Their name changed afterwards according to the régime: